 Born in Berkshire, England, the endearing and accomplished Gabrielle Anwar has over 45 film and television performances to her credit in both Europe and the States.
 In 2001 Gabrielle discovered the work of Emmi Pikler after the birth of her second child.
 Her three children were raised within the Pikler method, Gabrielle siting the insightful work as “life-changing.”
 In 2017 Gabrielle completed a biographic screenplay about Pikler’s life, and hopes to continue working with PLUSA to develop a documentary to bring this same enlightenment to parents globally.
 An actress, painter, writer and director, Gabrielle has emphatically enthused, “When children are raised without violence, even in it’s most subtle form, they learn not how to harm another, instead with this approach, they learn how to love.
 Herein lies the key to peace.”

-Elsa Chahin, President and Treasurer
+Elsa Chahin, President and CEO

 Enid Elliot, PhD, Camosun College, Victoria, BC, Canada